jamespost1/rock-paper-scissors/README.md

-# Rock Paper Scissors – Browser UI Version
+# Rock, Paper, Scissors

+A sleek, minimalist implementation of **Rock, Paper, Scissors** built in **vanilla JavaScript**, featuring a modern black-and-white UI with clean circular buttons.

-A simple **interactive Rock, Paper, Scissors** game built in **vanilla JavaScript** as part of [The Odin Project Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations).
+This project was built as part of [The Odin Project Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations).
-This version replaces the command-line interface with a **clickable UI**, showing round results, live score, and fun emoji-based buttons.

 ---

 ## Overview

-The project lets a player compete against a computer opponent in the browser.

-- Players click one of the three emoji buttons (✊ Rock, ✋ Paper, ✌️ Scissors).
-- The computer makes a random choice each round.
-- Round results are displayed below the buttons.
-- The scoreboard updates in real time.
+This is a **browser-based game** where you play Rock, Paper, Scissors against a computer opponent.

+- Interactive **clickable buttons** for player choices.
+- Live **scoreboard** tracking your wins and the computer’s.
+- **Round result messages** displayed dynamically.
-- The first to **5 points wins the match**, with a celebratory message displayed.
+- First to **5 points wins the game**.

-This version demonstrates **DOM manipulation, event handling, and live UI updates** in addition to core JavaScript game logic.
+This version emphasizes **clean, readable JavaScript logic** and a **minimalist professional UI**.

 ---

 ## Features

-- **Interactive UI** with buttons for Rock, Paper, Scissors.
-- **Live scoreboard** showing 🧍You and 🤖Computer scores.
-- **Round feedback** displayed dynamically below buttons.
-- **First-to-5 match** with a winner message.
-- **Simple, clean, and artful styling** with gradient buttons and subtle hover effects.
-- **Responsive and visually engaging**, uses emojis to enhance clarity and fun.
+- Player vs Computer rounds with randomized computer choice.
+- Simple and intuitive **circular buttons**.
+- Real-time scoreboard updates.
+- Clear, concise round result messages.
+- Fully responsive and lightweight design — no frameworks required.

 ---

 ## Technologies Used

-- **HTML5** — structure of buttons, scoreboard, and result area.
+- **HTML5** — page structure and layout
-- **CSS3** — styling for gradients, hover effects, and rounded buttons.
+- **CSS3** — minimalist, modern styling with hover animations
-- **JavaScript (ES6)** — game logic, DOM manipulation, event listeners.
+- **JavaScript (ES6)** — game logic, score tracking, and DOM manipulation

 ---

+## Styling

+- Black-and-white minimalist theme.
+- Circular buttons with subtle hover and click animations.
+- Monospace “JetBrains Mono” font for a modern look.
+- Clean scoreboard panel with rounded edges for a professional appearance.

+---

+## How to Play

+1. Open the `index.html` file in your browser.
+2. Click on one of the buttons for Rock, Paper, or Scissors.
+3. The computer randomly selects a choice.
+4. Round results appear below the buttons and the scoreboard updates.
+5. First to 5 points wins the game.

+---

 ## What I Learned

-- How to **manipulate the DOM** to update content dynamically.
+- DOM manipulation and event handling in JavaScript.
-- Attaching **event listeners** to buttons for interactive behavior.
+- Using CSS for interactive hover and active states without JavaScript.
-- Using **CSS gradients, rounded buttons, and hover effects** for visual appeal.
-- Managing **game state** with variables for score tracking.
-- Writing **clean, maintainable JavaScript** with functions for readability.
+- Designing a **clean, minimalist UI** with subtle animations.
+- Organizing JavaScript logic in a readable and reusable way.

 ---

 ## Future Improvements

-- Add a **“Play Again”** button to reset scores without refreshing.
+- Add a **reset/restart button**.
-- Introduce **animations or sound effects** for wins/losses.
+- Add subtle **sound effects** for rounds.
-- Track **session statistics** (e.g., win/loss ratio).
-- Make the game **fully responsive** and mobile-friendly.
-- Enhance **accessibility** (keyboard controls, focus styles).
+- Include a **history log** of rounds played.
+- Make it **keyboard-accessible** for accessibility.

 ---

 ## License

-This project is open source under the [MIT License](LICENSE).
+This project is open source under the **MIT License**.

 ---